Manfred Gerstenfeld: Death

-Norway

-Norway has a population of approximately 700 Jews.
-Gerstenfeld argued that it is a major purveyor of anti-Semitism. and posted on his blog an interview with Hanne Nabintu Herland which says that Norway is the most anti-Semitic country in the West.

-In 2009, The Jerusalem Post carried a report asserting there was an increase in Norwegian anti-Semitism and cited a protest led by Minister of Finance Kristin Halvorsen in which chants of "Death to the Jews!" were heard.
-Gerstenfeld said that "It gets deep at the heart of Norway's emotional anti-Semitism.
+Gerstenfeld claimed in 2009 that Norway had deep "emotional anti-Semitism.
 The current wave of anti-Semitism shows what people have been holding inside them".
 Norway's TV 2 subsequently reported that Gerstenfeld said "Norwegians are a barbaric and unintelligent people".
 Gerstenfeld also accused Erik Fosse and Mads Gilbert, doctors who served in Gazan hospitals during the 2008-2009 War between Israel and the Gaza Strip, of financing Hamas.

 Holocaust survivor Imre Hercz criticized Gerstenfeld's "propaganda war against Norway", querying his objectivity and noting that Gerstenfeld had visited Norway only once at that time.
 When Gerstenfeld was questioned by Jewish community leader Anne Sender about the effect his book about Norwegian anti-Semitism might have on the Jewish minority in the country, he is reported as replying, "I couldn't care less about the Jewish Community in Norway, all I care about is to get your Jens, Jonas and Kristin off the back of my Prime Minister".